 The Work Plays Schools Program currently offers two plays, at different times of the school year:

 Working It Out by Beth Graham, for High School students.
 Available mid-October through November

-THAT’S DANGER! by Dave Clarke, for Junior High/Middle School students.
+Safe & Fair: Scene at Work by Jane Heather, for Junior High/Middle School students.
 Available during March and April.